Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 For example, if your column needs to display a combination of the first and last name properties, then you can set it up with a custom template that will format the values from those properties.

 :::tip
-For such scenarios we recommend adding a new [`ComboProperty`](../common-ui/properties/specialty#comboproperty) or a [computed property](../common-ui/properties/base#computed-properties) to your list object and binding it to your column.
-This will allow you to sort by this column, control its visibility from the data object, format it properly when both values are `null`, and overall minimize the column configuration in the UI layer.
+For such scenarios, we recommend adding a new [`ComboProperty`](../common-ui/properties/specialty#comboproperty) or a [computed property](../common-ui/properties/base#computed-properties) to your list object and binding it to your column.
+This will allow you to sort by this column, control its visibility from the data object, format it properly when both values are `null`, and minimize the column configuration in the UI layer.
 :::

 ### Header text